 More photos are posted regularly in our closed Facebook group.
 Look for us on the web, and ask to join the group.

 Worship on Sunday is at 8 and 10:30.
-The Adult Forum at 9:15 is discussing Brian McLaren’s Why Did Jesus, Mohammed, Moses and the Buddha Cross the Road.
+The Adult Forum at 9:15 is discussing Brian McLaren’s Why Did Jesus, Moses, the Buddha and Mohammed Cross the Road?
 Even if you’re not reading along – join the group for coffee, conversation and fellowship in the Canterbury Room following the 8am service.

 Church school and child care for the 10:30 service begins at 10:15.
-Church school begins downstairs in the chapel; infants through age three are in the Canterbury Room.
+Church school begins downstairs in the chapel; infants through age four are in the Canterbury Room.

 Soup and Bread with the Rector — Beginning in Lent, the Rector invites you to come to Sunday Supper at her house (aka the “Rectory”).
 Sign-up sheets in the parish hall will be up for you to choose which Sunday evening you can come.
 We hope to include the whole parish before Pentecost.